rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 ### Rolling Back a Multi-Cluster Application

 If after an upgrade, there are issues for your multi-cluster application for one or more of your [targets](#targets), Rancher has stored up to 10 versions of the multi-cluster application.
 Rolling back a multi-cluster application reverts the application for **all** target clusters and projects, not just the targets(s) affected by the upgrade issue.

+## Deleting a Multi-Cluster Application

+1. From the **Global** view, choose **Apps** in the navigation bar.

+2. Choose the multi-cluster application you want to delete and click on the vertical ellipsis button on it.

+3. You can see **Delete** as one of the actions shown.

+4. Click on it to delete this multi-cluster application.
+It will delete all the applications it created under its target projects, and all the namespaces created for those applications.

+> **NOTE** The applications in projects created for the multi-cluster applications cannot be deleted individually.
+They will only get deleted once the multi-cluster application is deleted.